Skip to content

 tls

 TLS/HTTPS configuration.
 When provided, server automatically uses HTTPS.
+Types are extracted from srvx.

 • Type: TLSConfig | undefined